khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - intelligent search strategies using Google vs Duck Duck Go, Google Scholar and the library website
 - e-safety e.g. efficient passwords

 The rest of the information the module provides is practical i.e. we will experiment with software that can help us create and maintain 'better' digital identities.
 Everyone can have multiple identities on the Web however, (probably) only one professional identity.
 Our personal identities are more informal, subjective and our professional ones more formal and perhaps more objective as well.

 ## Assignment
-The assignment is to submit a portfolio consisting of two main parts:
+The assignment is to submit a digital portfolio consisting of two main parts:
 - the online presence of a project e.g. a personal or professional website
 - a short report reflecting on your past, present and future digital identity (or identities) using the v&r map
-  - reflect on how you use digital technology in different contexts
-  - explore your own "digital journey" by thinking about the different digital devices you have bought (or been given) over your lifetime

 ### Assignment template
 <!-- TODO: create an example repo -->
-The example will be explained in class.
+The temlate and how you can use it will be explained in detail in class.

-## Module assignment <!-- maybe to go in the template repo-->
-One GitHub repository containing the following files:
-- README.md file:
-  - short overview/abstract
-  - link to project website
-  - lookbook
-- report.md (500 - 750 word)
-- report.pdf (optional, report.md exported into PDF format)
-The report needs to contain: project goals, design, testing, development, deployment (include feedback from others)
-- assets/v&r-map-2021-10.jpg (embedded in report.md)
-- assets/v&r-map-2021-11.jpg (embedded in report.md)
-- assets/v&r-map-2021-12.jpg (embedded in report.md)

 ### Assigment examples
 In class, we will look at a few submissions from last year (Essex and ARU) to plant some ideas.